aerodigi/aerodigi_site/README.md

 # AeroDigi Website

 <b>Purpose:</b>
-- Personal website to provide information about the author and to update readers on future projects in upcoming blog posts.
+- A simple personal website to provide information about the author and to update readers on future projects in upcoming blog posts.

 <b>I am currently working on:</b>

 - The website's front-end design.
-- Content for future posts
+- Content for future posts.

 <b>How to reach me:</b>
 - @Discord - Aero#0672